sjtuWangDing/MultiscaleCFDEMcoupling/README.md

 ## Author: Wang Ding, School of Naval Architecture, Ocean & Civil Engineering, ShangHai Jiao Tong University

+## Description

+This code provides new solvers for multiscale model to realize coupled CFD-DEM simulations using LIGGGHTS and OpenFOAM® technology.

 ## List of new solvers

 - cfdemSolverMix